How is a cancer of unknown primary diagnosed?

 - CA 19-9: High levels of this tumor marker suggest that the cancer started in the pancreas or bile ducts.

 There are many other tumor markers, but they are less useful in patients with CUP because their levels go up with many different cancers.
 For example, carcinoembryonic antigen (CEA) can go up in the presence of an adenocarcinoma of any source.
-Cancers of the colon, lung, ovarian, pancreas, stomach and many others can be adenocarcinomas and cause the CEA level to rise.
+Cancers of the colon, lung, ovaries, pancreas, stomach and many others can be adenocarcinomas and cause the CEA level to rise.

 More information about tumor markers can be found in our document Tumor Markers.